 A major factor for choosing to sell music on Pond 5 is that there is a large market of serious buyers.
 That means that when I upload good music to Pond 5, it will sell.
 I’ve uploaded the same version of songs to other sites, where they’ve got lots of views but no purchases.
 So if you’re serious about selling music online, you need to work with a website full of serious buyers.
 If I had to guess, I'd say a good song gets a sale for every 20 to 25 views on Pond 5.

-On other sites, like Audiomicro, the same song has had 200+ views without a single sale.
+If you're wondering where to sell your music online, you want to make sure that the website looks active and regularly updated.
+For example, on other sites, like Audiomicro, the same song has had 200+ views without a single sale.

 And what Pond 5 review would be complete without noting that Pond 5 offers artists a 50-50 split of the revenue.

 In the summer of 2019, Pond 5 announced that it would be lower its revenue split with musicians.
 Now, instead of making a 50-50 split, artists will only keep 35% of the sales.
 This is a major blow and a thoroughly negative development.
 No way to spin it well.